Elbarae1921/Student-Manager-in-C/data/README.md

 # Data

-the data is stored in the data.txt file
+the data is stored in the data.txt file.

-it's written in binary so if you open it in a text editor all you'll see names and "null"s
+it's written in binary so if you open it in a text editor you'll only see gibberish.

-i made it a txt file just to see what happens, the data in it is unaccessible outside the program
+i made it a txt file just to see what happens, the data in it is unaccessible outside the program.

-secret : a new txt file called tempdata.txt is created when deleting a student's data, you can't notice that cause it's deleted as soon as the process ends.
+(a new txt file called tempdata.txt is created when deleting a student's data, you can't notice that cause it's deleted as soon as the process ends).